matkoch/MassTransit/docs/usage/message-data.md

 });
 ```

-If using a message class, or not using a message initializer, the data must be stored to the repository explicitly.
+If using a message class or not using a message initializer, the data must be stored to the repository explicitly.

 ```cs
 class IndexDocumentContentMessage :